Torslunda plates: Description

+The warriors in 108869_HST are depicted as wearing Germanic boar helmets.

 Interpretation

-The last depiction is particularly well known for its missing right eye, shown by a laser scanner to have been struck out, likely from the original used to make the mould.
-This recalls the one-eyed Norse god Odin, said to have given an eye to be allowed to drink from a well whose waters contained wisdom and intelligence, and suggests that the figure on the plate is he.
-He is depicted along with a wolfman, interpreted as a berserker (Úlfhéðinn).
+The left figure on the plate 618349_HST is particularly well known for its missing right eye, shown by a laser scanner to have been struck out, likely from the original used to make the mould.
+This recalls the one-eyed Norse god Odin, said to have given an eye to be allowed to drink from a well whose waters contained wisdom and intelligence, and suggests that the figure on the plate is him.
+He is depicted along with a wolfman, interpreted as a berserker, specifically a Úlfhéðinn (a wolf warrior).
 The latter is perhaps a pars pro toto embodying the wolf-warriors led in ecstatic dance by the god of frenzy.